hhunskor/Stat-Learning-Final-Proj/README.md

 # Final project codebook

 The data found in file Data comes from the Ames Housing dataset, publicly available on Kaggle.
-The variables in the data are as follows:
+The variables that we used for model creation are as follows:

 | variable | type | description |